 Spicy Carrot & Lentil Soup 3 Ways

-1 and a half litres of stock (I use 2 knorr vegetable stock pots)
+1.5 Litres of vegetable stock (I use 2 knorr vegetable stock pots)

 Salt and pepper